-Ticks bites or bites from other vectors
+Tick bites or bites from other vectors

-Virus transmission by ticks of the genus Ornithodoros has been demonstrated in all suids^{5, 23, 43}.
-In contrast, there is no evidence at all for transmission of ASFV via hard ticks (family Ixodidae)29.
+All tested soft ticks of the Ornithodoros genus have been shown to be competent vectors, at least under laboratory conditions^{5, 23, 29, 30, 43, 116}.
+In contrast, there is no evidence for transmission of ASFV via hard ticks (family Ixodidae)^{29, 110}.

 Some Ornithodoros species may have a life cycle of 15-20 years.
-At certain life stages they are able to survive 5-6 years without feeding, and to maintain and transmit the virus to pigs for, at least, two years^{7, 15, 70}.
-Transmission among ticks can be transovarial, transstadial and/or sexual^{68, 79, 81}.
+At certain life stages they are able to survive 5-6 years without feeding^{7, 16}.
+During that period, ASFV infected ticks may remain infective.
+Ticks from infected premises were able to transmit the infection to pigs more than a year after being collected and the virus was detected in cell culture five years after the tick collection70.
+Transmission among ticks can be transovarial^{}, transstadial^{} and/or sexual^{68, 79, 81}.

-ASFV infection of naïve Ornithodoros ticks during blood meals depends on the host species involved.
-Naïve ticks can be readily infected when feeding on viremic domestic or feral pigs, wild boars and bushpigs^{5, 71}; however, when feeding on warthogs, ticks only become infected after feeding on young warthogs during the viremic phase (cf. Map 2).
+ASFV infection of naïve Ornithodoros ticks during blood meals depends on age and infection status of the suid involved.
+Naïve ticks can be readily infected when feeding on viremic domestic or feral pigs, wild boar and bushpigs^{5, 71}; however, when feeding on warthogs, ticks only become infected after feeding on young warthogs during the viremic phase (cf. Map 2).

 Ornithodoros species only feed for short time periods (up to 30 minutes), so they are often found only in the resting places (burrow or pig pens).
-In the wild, only warthogs live in burrows, whilst wild boars, feral pigs and bushpigs rest in thick vegetation, changing place regularly.
-Accordingly, it is less likely that this latter group will come into contact with Ornithodoros ticks^{37, 43.}
+In the wild, only warthogs live in burrows, whilst wild boar, feral pigs and bushpigs rest in thick vegetation, changing place regularly.
+Accordingly, it is less likely that this latter group will come into contact with Ornithodoros ticks^{37, 43}.

 In addition to ticks, stable flies (Stomoxys spp.) have also been shown experimentally to be potential mechanical vectors.
-The virus survived in these flies for at least two days without apparent loss of viral titer^{8, 53.} It is not known how relevant this finding is for transmission under natural conditions.
+The virus survived in these flies for at least two days without apparent loss of viral titer^{8, 53}.
+It is not known how relevant this finding is for transmission under natural conditions.
 Anyhow, although these flies have a world-wide distribution, they do not fly long distances.
 Therefore they are considered more likely to contribute to transmission within herds than between herds73.